 The surname Lillie was first found in Worcestershire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Lillie family
+Early History of the Lillie family

 This web page shows only a small excerpt of our Lillie research.
 Another 138 words (10 lines of text) covering the years 1296, 1560, 1618, 1680, 1553, 1606, 1578, 1580, 1602, 1681, 1652 and 14 y are included under the topic Early Lillie History in all our PDF Extended History products and printed products wherever possible.

 Lillie Spelling Variations

 Lillie has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Lillie have been found, including Lillie, Lilie, Lilley, Lilly and others.